janboddez/go-footnotes/README.md

 # Installation

-Simply install the plugin using either the [zip archive](https://github.com/janboddez/go-footnotes/archive/master.zip) or excellent GitHub Updater (https://github.com/afragen/github-updater) plugin.
+Either use the excellent GitHub Updater plugin (https://github.com/afragen/github-updater) for WordPress, or install manually, using the [zip archive](https://github.com/janboddez/go-footnotes/archive/master.zip) (unpacking its contents into `wp-content/plugins/`).

 # Usage